The following is a quick summary guide to authoring at SciPost.

 - Authors are required to provide funding information, including relevant agencies and grant numbers with linked author's initials.

-- Supplementary material which goes beyond the paper's bulk contents can be provided in appendices, which should be labeled using capital letters.
+- Extra material which goes beyond the paper's bulk contents can be provided in appendices, which should be labeled using capital letters.

 - Items in the list of references should include authors, title, journal reference and most importantly ** include the DOI link ** (see the template above for an example).

-All equations and references should be hyperlinked to ensure ease of navigation.
+All elements in your paper (equations, references, tables, figures etc) should be hyperlinked to ensure ease of navigation.

 There is no strict length limitation, but the authors are strongly encouraged to keep contents to the strict minimum necessary for peers to reproduce the research described in the paper.

-- Make your preprint publicly available on arXiv.org (please include a statement as `Submission to SciPost' in the Comments)
+- Please include a statement as "Submission to SciPost" in the Comments

 By submitting your manuscript, you assert that you have read and agree with the SciPost Journals Terms and Conditions.